-1. Sometimes referred to as an apostrophe, a single quote is a punctuation symbol that is found on the United States QWERTY keyboard next to the Enter key.
+Also called an apostrophe, a single quote is a punctuation mark found on the United States QWERTY keyboard next to the Enter key.

 Where is the single quote key on the keyboard?